top of page

 More musical than ever, Free of any artifacts, very direct, liquid and fast sound with improved transparency and detail.

-in design of the new digital engine we managed to squeeze the last drop of musicality from PCM and DSD files at the expense of DSD being limited to 256X only.
-No 512 - which almost nobody uses anyway - but making this change was was well worth it !
-Maybe we don't have DSD512x now, but who cares when the new 256x sounds better than the 512 before.
+in design of the new digital engine we managed to squeeze the last drop of musicality from PCM and DSD files also DSD being no longer limited to 256X but fully natively 512 - which almost nobody uses anyway - but making this change was was well worth it.

 • MAIN SPECS: